Little–Parks effect: Applications

 Little–Parks oscillations are a widely used proof mechanism of Cooper pairing.
-One of the good example is the study of the Superconductor Insulator Transition.
+One of good example is the study of the Superconductor Insulator Transition.

-The challenge here is to separate Little–Parks oscillations from weak (anti-)localization, as in Altshuler et al. results, where authors observed the Aharonov–Bohm effect in a dirty metallic films.
+The challenge here is to separate Little–Parks oscillations from weak (anti-)localization, as in Altshuler et al. results, where authors observed the Aharonov–Bohm effect in a dirty metallic film.

 History

 Fritz London predicted that the fluxoid is quantized in a multiply connected superconductor.
 Experimentally has been shown, that the trapped magnetic flux existed only in discrete quantum units h/2e.
 Deaver and Fairbank were able to achieve the accuracy 20–30% because of the wall thickness of the cylinder.

 Little and Parks examined a "thin-walled" (Materials: Al, In, Pb, Sn and Sn–In alloys) cylinder (diameter was about 1 micron) at T very close to the transition temperature in an applied magnetic field in the axial direction.
 They found magnetoresistance oscillations with the period consistent with h/2e.

-What they actually measured was an infinitely small changes of resistance versus temperature for (different) constant magnetic field, as it shown in Fig.
+What they actually measured was an infinitely small changes of resistance versus temperature for (different) constant magnetic field.
+The figure to the right shows instead measurements of the resistance for varying applied magnetic field, which corresponds to varying magnetic flux, with the different colors (probably) representing different temperatures.